Moises-Mvuilo/sliders-of-the-images/README.md

 # ola! meu nome é Moisés.

-## Passei para publicar este sliders ou carrossel feito em HTML, CSS e Javascript
+## sliders of the images created of HTML, CSS and JAVASCRIPT

 <img src="./image_1.png">